allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 ["token anxiety"; or, a slot machine by any other name](https://jkap.io/token-anxiety-or-a-slot-machine-by-any-other-name/): Because of the low quality and constant monitoring neeed by LLMs, and the incentives of their providers, it can feel like gambling to get the right output and "win" with a limited resource.

+[The 2028 Global Intelligence Crisis](https://www.citriniresearch.com/p/2028gic): A dystopian take on how AI's ability to take over white collar work causes a theoretical global economic collapse.
+And a litaeral collapse with markets the day after it was published.

 [Two kinds of AI users are emerging.
 The gap between them is astonishing.](https://news.ycombinator.com/item?id=46850588): One actively uses AI to build real outputs and products, and another that just uses them for simple tasks without deep engagement.

 ## Killshot